dcjs/talks/ISSUE_TEMPLATE.md

 Talk abstract:
 [A longer description of what you'd like to speak about goes here... you can revise this over time!]

-Expected length: [Example: 45mins; use a range if your'e flexible]
+Expected length: [Example: 45mins; use a range if you're flexible]

 Available months: [Example: July, Aug, Sept | Example: Not October | Example: All of them]